Eajy/MaterialDesignDemo/README.md

 ---

 **This is a demo app designed with the fascinating and modern Google's Material Design.
-It created using design support library to show how to implement material design in apps.
+It was created using design support library to show how to implement material design in apps.
 It covers many material design components, such as:**
 - NavigationView
 - CoordinatorLayout